astraut-solutions/easy-risk-register/docs/security-implementation.md

 - All data is stored locally in browser storage with no server transmission by default
 - No external API calls are required for core functionality
 - Sanitization is applied before persistence to reduce the risk of storing malicious content

+### Search/filter safety (no dynamic regex)

+Search and filtering are implemented using simple string comparisons (`.includes()` on lowercased text) rather than dynamically-constructed regular expressions.
+This avoids regex-injection risks and reduces the likelihood of catastrophic backtracking from user-provided input.

+### Why SQL injection is not applicable (but CSV/XSS still are)

+SQL injection is not applicable because Easy Risk Register does not execute SQL queries and does not include a backend database layer.
+However:

+- **XSS** remains relevant in any web UI, so user text is sanitized and CSP is enforced.
+- **CSV/spreadsheet injection** remains relevant when exporting/importing to spreadsheets, so CSV validation and export escaping are implemented.

 ## Client-Side Encryption Limitations